vc1492a/henosis/docs/source/index.html.md

 print(d.X_test)
 ```

-## Models class
+## Models

-The Henosis Models class is used jointly with categorical scikit-learn
+The Henosis Models object is used jointly with categorical scikit-learn
 models to train, test, store, and deploy models for use with form fields.
 While a specified **config.yaml** file is not needed to get started with
 the train and test methods, storing and deploying models to a running
 Henosis instance requires configuration.

-**Note:** Henosis only supports categorical scikit-learn models, and
+**Note:** Henosis supports categorical scikit-learn models, but
 does not support regression models or collaborative filtering at this time.
 Additionally, it is necessary to ensure that variable names are *identical*
 between models (training data) and the form data sent in each request.
 This